hylandtechoutreach/coding-activities/PythonTurtle/PythonTurtleCodingActivity.md

 shelly.right(90)
 ```

-Run the program to see what this code does.
+Save the program to see what this code does.
 It should draw part of a square!
 How does that work?
 On a piece of paper, or on a whiteboard, try to draw the same square as the turtle:

 1. Draw the top side from left to right
 1. Turn the writing utensil and draw the right side from top to bottom